tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 Precision aside, the rule means that one could go from 1 to 38 in a year if with slight improvement as small as 0.01 everyday.

-In just a year, the field of software engineering has seen amazing advancement in technology from deep learning powered AI, mass-market VR, IoT with physical web, bots...*etc.*
+Within a year, the field of software engineering has seen exciting advancement in technology from deep learning powered AI, mass-market VR, IoT with physical web, bots...*etc.*

-However, it isn't only about the technical skills that we should improve ourselves upon.
+It isn't only about the technical skills that we should improve ourselves upon.
 Geeks in the office always came showing off their latest gadgets from VR headset to DJI drones; the sporty invites everybody for a Muay Thai trial lesson, ping pong (until the last ball in office